dissagaliyeva/sim2bids/source/index.rst

-.. compconv documentation master file, created by sphinx-quickstart on Tue Aug 16 14:33:10 2022.
+.. compapp documentation master file, created by sphinx-quickstart on Tue Aug 16 14:33:10 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to compconv's documentation!
+Welcome to compapp's documentation!
 ====================================

 Contents: